gvwilson/thirdbit/src/fiction/leaderboard/index.md

 was getting wider by the second.

 So I pushed the button to undo it.

 One.
 One.
 Two.
 Six.
 Eleven.
-Red lights spackled my tablet as the rods I'd recruited sent me panicked messages.
+Red lights spackled my app as the rods I'd recruited sent me panicked messages.
+I ignored them.

 Nineteen.
 Twenty-six.
 "What the fuck?"
 An.ton demanded.